 1. Parties shall ensure the preparation of an environmental impact assessment report for any such assessment undertaken pursuant to this Part.

-2. Where an environmental impact assessment is required in accordance with this Part, the environmental impact assessment report shall include, as a minimum, the following information: a description of the planned activity, including its location, a description of the results of the scoping exercise, a baseline assessment of the marine environment likely to be affected, a description of potential impacts, [including potential cumulative impacts, [impacts in areas within national jurisdiction][transboundary impacts]], a description of potential prevention, mitigation and management measures, uncertainties and gaps in knowledge, information on the public consultation process, a description of the consideration of reasonable alternatives to the planned activity,] a description of follow-up actions, including an environmental management plan, and a non-technical summary.
+2. Where an environmental impact assessment is required in accordance with this Part, the environmental impact assessment report shall include, as a minimum, the following information: a description of the planned activity, including its location, a description of the results of the scoping exercise, a baseline assessment of the marine environment likely to be affected, a description of potential impacts, [including potential cumulative impacts, [impacts in areas within national jurisdiction][transboundary impacts]], a description of potential prevention, mitigation and management measures, uncertainties and gaps in knowledge, information on the public consultation process, a description of the consideration of reasonable alternatives to the planned activity, a description of follow-up actions, including an environmental management plan, and a non-technical summary.

 [3.
 Draft environmental impact assessment reports [for activities deemed through the screening as likely to have more than minor or transitory impact] prepared pursuant to this Agreement shall be considered and reviewed by the Scientific and Technical Body.]